wrobbo/Energy-Consumption-UK/README.md

 The user can interact with the sketch by pressing numerical keys 1 through 5 in order to change the year that is being displayed.

-THe sketch can be seen in action on my website; wrobbo.com/uk-energy-project.html.
+The sketch can be seen in action on my website; wrobbo.com/uk-energy-project.html.